c-wenlong/tp/docs/UserGuide.md

 ClassMonitor is a **desktop app for managing student performances, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ClassMonitor can get your contact management tasks done faster than traditional GUI apps.

 ## Introduction
-ClassMonitor is a Student Management System that empowers Teaching Assistants(TA) and Professors to manage their student particulars and obtain insights about their students' performance ratings.
+ClassMonitor is a Student Management System that empowers Teaching Assistants (TA) and Professors to manage their student particulars and obtain insights about their students' performance ratings.
 As a TA, you can easily view and edit your students' particulars during your daily classes.
 Utilize ClassMonitor’s flexible tagging system to help you organize your students according to their modules and classes.
-Finally, streamline your performance grading decisions by deriving insights from your students' performance indicators across time, through ClassMonitor’s statistics – you can allocate stars to students for good performance and bolts for bad performance!
+Finally, streamline your performance grading decisions by deriving insights from your students' performance indicators across time, through ClassMonitor’s statistics – you can allocate stars to students for good class participation and bolts for absenteeism!

 For a more detailed view of ClassMonitor’s features, you can refer to the Features section below!
 With a focus on efficiency, you can interact with ClassMonitor without ever reaching for your mouse or moving away from your keyboard!
 With a focus on user-friendliness, ClassMonitor is easy to learn!